-Our strength is our people - our alumni, students, faculty, staff, advisory board members (which is in the process of reinstitution) and community partners.
+Our strength is our people - our alumni, students, faculty, staff, advisory board members and community partners.
 Because of this, achieving stability and sustainability around staffing, both faculty and staff, is one of our most serious challenges.

-Our Students We have terrific students representing a plethora of public service sectors, organizations and intentions.
+Our Students.
+We have terrific students representing a plethora of public service sectors, organizations and intentions.
 Our students represent the best of what we do, and they serve us well in our communities.

-Our Faculty and Staff Our faculty and staff team do much more than teach and administer the program.
+Our Faculty and Staff.
+Our faculty and staff team do much more than teach and administer the program.
 We work in a shared leadership team, with the MPA Program Director serving as a leader among equals.
-Unlike our undergraduate colleagues at the college whose only governance activities are collegewide, we do both college and MPA governance.
-The faculty and staff make policy decisions about the program, implement these decisions, measure and report on our effectiveness, and perform many basic administrative activities including admissions, financial aid awards and tracking, planning and implementing graduation ceremonies, advising students, building internships and other like opportunities, organizational capacity building, and sponsoring student and alumni group activities.
+Unlike our undergraduate colleagues at the college whose only governance activities are college-wide, we do both college and MPA governance.
+The faculty and staff make policy decisions about the program, implement these decisions, measure and report on our effectiveness, and perform many basic administrative activities including admissions, financial aid awards and tracking, planning and implementing graduation ceremonies, advising students, sponsoring student and alumni group activities.